The insider trading suspicions looming over Trump's presidency - MyJoyOnline

 9 April 2025: 'Liberation Day' pause

-Away from the war in the Middle East, other examples of trading activity have raised eyebrows.
+Away from the war in the Middle East, there are other examples of trading activity that have raised eyebrows.

 On 2 April last year, Trump announced what he called Liberation Day - a sweeping set of tariffs on goods from practically every country in the world.